jesmith17/MS0/spring-data/README.md

-# .Net Core Sample App
+# Java Sample App

 ## Purpose

-This app provides a working example of how to use .Net Core and MongoDB
+This app provides a working example of how to use Java and the MongoDB Sync Driver to connect to and work with data in your MongoDB database.

 ## Demo Purposes Only